 If you are a parent who has gone through emotional neglect in your own childhood, then the likelihood that you’re neglectful is higher.
 You may be carrying many of the parenting strategies from your own childhood forward, which could be detrimental to your kids.

 Emotional neglect in childhood can be the basis of an impaired relationship, which would have to be mended over time.
 If you are aware of the signs of emotional neglect in a child, then you can act quickly and reverse the trend.

-The negative aspect of that dynamic is that your child may feel neglected if they’re constantly told to put their emotions to the side.
-If you’re unable to spend quality time with your kids and talk to them about their feelings, then authoritarianism may not be the right approach as it can lead to long-term emotional neglect.
+The negative aspect of that dynamic is that your child may feel neglected if they’re constantly told to put their emotions aside.
+If you’re unable to spend quality time with your kids and talk to them about their feelings, then authoritarianism may not be the right approach, as it can lead to long-term emotional neglect.